 I still remember the delightful taste of that sangria.
 It wasn’t too sweet or too strong.
 It was refreshing and so pretty with just a bit of citrus floating in the glass.
 It’s a luscious memory.

-A couple of weeks ago Sweet Shark said he found a new sangria recipe in the Wall Street Journal that he wanted to try.
+A few years ago Sweet Shark said he found a new sangria recipe in the Wall Street Journal that he wanted to try.
 He thought this drink would be perfect in our new Christmas wine glasses.

 As he set the wine glass down, first I noticed how pretty it was ~ a deep red (Christmas colors).
 An apple and an orange slice gave it that distinctive sangria garnish.